 An attacker (C) is in an offside position, not interfering with an opponent, when a team-mate (A) passes the ball to player (B1) in an onside position who runs towards the opponents' goal and passes the ball (B2) to team-mate (C).
-Attacker (C) cannot be penalised because when the ball was passed to him, be
+Attacker (C) cannot be penalised because when the ball was passed to him, he was in an onside position.